Linear algebra: Duality

 is a linear form on V*.
-This defines the canonical linear map from V into (V*)*, the dual of V*, called the bidual of V. This canonical map is an isomorphism if V is finite-dimensional, and this allows identifying V with its bidual.
-(In the infinite dimensional case, the canonical map is injective, but not surjective.)
+This defines the canonical linear map from V into (V*)*, the dual of V*, called the double dual or bidual of V. This canonical map is an isomorphism if V is finite-dimensional, and this allows identifying V with its bidual.
+(In the infinite-dimensional case, the canonical map is injective, but not surjective.)